valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

 kvtest-valkey-node-2-1
 ```

 I'll use the first container to finish the cluster creation.
 Once the containers have started up we have to tell them the details they need to use for the cluster.
 Below I am using the IP of the host and the port configurations of all the containers to create the cluster.
-This is because these addresses need to be accessible from the benchmarking or application servers.
+This is because these addresses need to be accessible from the benchmarking server.

 ```bash
 docker exec -it kvtest-valkey-node-1-1 valkey-cli --cluster create 10.0.1.136:6379 10.0.1.136:6380 10.0.1.136:6381 -a e41fb9818502071d592b36b99f63003019861dad
 ```

-Once that command is run we can run our benchmark!
-We do need to add the `--cluster` flag as well as several threads to generate data fast enough.
+Now we can run our benchmark!
+We need to add the `--cluster` flag to our benchmarking command.
 Also, because this is so fast I ended up moving from 1 million requests to 10 million requests.
-That way it has time to fully utilize all the resources.
+That way we can make sure Valkey has time to fully utilize all it's resources.

 ```bash
 redis-benchmark -n 10000000 -t set,get -P 16 -q --threads 10 --cluster -a e41fb9818502071d592b36b99f63003019861dad --threads 5 -h 10.0.1.136